-- Overview of the LifeSong's regulatory environment

-- Examples of fraud, waste, and abuse.
+- Claim development and submissions.

 - Recent enforcement activities

 - LifeSong's compliance structure

 - The eight elements of compliance

-- Where to find the compliance plan and policies and procedures

-- · Key laws and regulations to be aware of
+- Key laws and regulations to be aware of.

 - The Organization's commitment to non-retaliation

-- Compliance hotline information

-- Duty to report misconduct

-- Disciplinary actions for not following the Compliance policies and procedures. - HIPAA Policies and Procedures.
+- Disciplinary standards for non-compliance

+- HIPAA Policies and Procedures.